trisfaizal/Marketing-Site/_posts/2015-05-12-cloudcannon jekyll support now in public beta.md

 <!-- remove this section after Office Hours on Thurs 14 May -->

 To assist you in getting started with Jekyll we are scheduling a drop-in &#39;office hours&#39; session this week via Google Hangout.
-This will take place on Thursday 14th May at:
+This will take place on <strong> Thursday 14th May</strong> at:
 - 2pm San Fran time
 - 5pm New York time
 - 10pm London time